 The National Treasury Management Agency (the "Agency") is the manager of the Carbon Fund (the "Fund").
-The Agency's system of internal control is set out below.
+The Agency's Statement on Internal Control is set out below.

 Scope of Responsibility

 On behalf of the National Treasury Management Agency ("the Agency") we acknowledge the Agency's responsibility for ensuring that an effective system of internal control is maintained and operated.
 This responsibility takes account of the requirements of the Code of Practice for the Governance of State Bodies (2016).